 Geographical origin is just one factor considered when underwriters assess risks under this form of insurance, which is growing in popularity.
 It is not a risk for the faint of heart, but for banks working in partnership with forward-looking credit risk insurers, it is a proven solution to the increasing capital squeeze.

-This article is written by Bernie De Haldevang, head of specialty, Canopius at Lloyd’s.
+This article was written by Bernie De Haldevang, head of specialty, Canopius at Lloyd’s.